 Catholic Social Teaching is sometimes referred to as the Church's 'best kept secret'.
 In order to make it better known, we have chosen quotations would be suitable for copying into parish bulletins to give people a 'taster'.

-Pope Francis, General Audience, 26 January 2016
+Pope Francis, Jubilee Audience, 20 February 2016

 Sometime in your life, hope that you might see one starved man, the look on his face when the bread finally arrives.
 Hope that you might have baked it or bought or even kneaded it yourself.
 For that look on his face, for your meeting his eyes across a piece of bread, you might be willing to lose a lot, or suffer a lot, or die a little, even.